VineethReddy02/Kubernetes-Notes/README.md

 using the secret volume
 You should know secrets are backed by RAM based file system which ensures contents of this files are never written to non volatile storage

+	apiVersion: v1
+	kind: Secret
+	metadata:
+	     name: test-secret
+	data:
+	     username: VINEETH
+	     password: ###@!#

+Once the secrets are created we can access from volumes inside the pod yaml file.

+spec:
+   conatiners:
+   - name: test-container
+     image: nginx
+     volumeMounts:
+     // name must matc the voume name below
+     - name: secret-volume
+       mountPath: /etc/secret-volume
+   // The secret data is exposed to containers in the Pod through a volume.
+   volumes:
+   	- name: secret-volume
+	  secret:
+	     secretName: test-secret

+We can access this secret by getting into the container shell and by going to etc/secret-volume.

+We can create secrets directly from files.

+kubectl create secret generic sensitive --from-file=./username.txt --from-file=./password.txt Inside pod yaml file

+env:
+   - name: SECRET_USERNAME
+     valueFrom:
+        secretKeyRef:
+	   name: sensitive
+	   key: username.txt
+  - name: SECRET_PASSWORD
+    valueFrom:
+         secretKeyRef:
+	    name: sensitive
+	    key: password.txt

 ### Using PersistentVolumes ###